Vince Cable skirted over the big immigration issues in his conference speech yesterday.

 While the government argues that academic superstars can use the exceptional talent route to come to the UK, universities also need the brightest and best post-doctoral students who have not yet reached this level.
 This is the point that John O’Keefe made in his intervention and an issue to which the Government should respond, Vince Cable’s department included.

 Jill Rutter is a contributing editor to Left Foot Forward and a former university lecturerLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.